Bears-R-Us/arkouda-contrib/arkouda_proxy_client/README.md

 channel = GrpcChannel(connect_url='localhost:50053', user='kjyost')
 ```

 The two required parameters are the connect_url and the user.
-The connect_url is composed of the arkouda_proxy_server host ip address, host name, or service name and the port in the form of host:port.
+The connect\_url is composed of the arkouda\_proxy\_server/arkouda\_async\_proxy\_server host ip address, host name, or service name and the port in the form of host:port.

 ### Setting the Arkouda client Channel